 A person may make a disclosure to the Minister on whom any function related to MIC is conferred or imposed by or under any enactment.
-The Minister with primary statutory responsibility in respect of the functions of MIC is the Minister for Education & Skills.
+The Minister with primary statutory responsibility in respect of the functions of MIC is the Minister of Further and Higher Education, Research, Innovation and Science.